– a contribution to make better places to live in and better places to visit.

 • It can prevent rural exodus, encourage preservation of cultural traditions, of natural heritage, revive pride of the poorest in their local traditions and customs.

-More information about Responsible Tourism available at: Tourism & the Millennium Development Goals, United Nations World Tourism Organisation, International Centre for Responsible Tourism & Mekong Tourism Organisation
+If you are interested in learning more – there is a lot of information available about Responsible Tourism available at: Tourism & the Millennium Development Goals, United Nations World Tourism Organisation, International Centre for Responsible Tourism & Mekong Tourism Organisation